ClickCease Outbound links | what are they and how do they affect SEO

 Different types of outbound link attributes

-For certain links on your website, you might have an interest in telling Google your relation to the linked page to avoid losing credibility.
-The best example of this is paid links which are against Google’s guidelines and are considered spam unless you are using one of the appropriate attributes to tell Google that this is a paid partnership – then you are all good.
+For certain links on your website, you might want to tell Google your relation to the linked page to avoid losing credibility.
+The best example of this is paid links, which are against Google’s guidelines and are considered spam unless you use one of the appropriate attributes to tell Google that this is a paid partnership – then you are all good.

 So, which attributes are available for your outbound links?